caihuaiguang/ORRIC/README.md

 - pytorch, numpy, thop
 # Usage

-This is the implementation of ORRIC using the trained model in folder `model`.
+This is the implementation of ORRIC using the trained model in folder `models`.

 The corresponding dataset can be found at [https://zenodo.org/records/2535967](https://zenodo.org/records/2535967).
 Please decompress `CIFAR-10-C.tar` in the root directory to obtain the `CIFAR-10-C` folder.
 ```